This Month in a Nutshell

 Moss Control

-With wetter weather approaching as we move into autumn, moss will be making a comeback so consider cultural control methods to control it during this month.
-Start by raising the mowing height, thinning any trees or plants that are reducing light and also aerating to improve drainage.
-Next month consider moss treatments with applications of moss killer or raking the moss out if the problem is bad.
+With some wetter weather likely as we move into autumn, moss will be making a comeback, so consider cultural control methods to control it during this month.
+Start by raising the mowing height, thinning trees or plants that reduce light, and aerating the lawn to improve drainage.
+Next month, consider moss treatments with applications of moss killer or raking the moss out if the problem is bad.

-Ferrous sulphate is great for grass and very useful as a standalone procedure to control the progress of moss and can be used every 4 to 8 weeks at it's higher permitted rates throughout the cooler months to keep the moss in check.
-This way you may enter spring with no noticeable moss problem and avoid raking it all out once again!
-If you prefer a granular alternative then use Winter Green High Iron.
+Ferrous sulphate is excellent for grass and very useful as a standalone procedure to control the progress of moss.
+It can be used every 4 to 8 weeks at higher permitted application rates throughout the cooler months to keep the moss in check.
+This way, you may enter next spring with no noticeable moss problem and avoid raking it all out once again!
+If you prefer a granular alternative, then use Winter Green High Iron.

 Watering the Lawn

-If you do water this month do it in the mornings to reduce the likelihood of bringing on red thread.
-If you lawn has been dry and not responding well to watering or you just want to speed the process and save water use a wetting agent as part of the watering process.
-If strange dry patches or rings remain even after watering see 'Pests and Diseases' below.
+If you do water this month, do it in the mornings to reduce the likelihood of bringing on red thread.
+If your lawn has been dry and not responding well to watering, or if you just want to speed up the process and save water, use a wetting agent as part of the watering process.
+If strange dry patches or rings remain even after watering, see ’Pests and Diseases’ below.

 Aeration & De-compaction

-Autumn is a great time for aeration particularly as the soil will be getting softer as we progress through the autumn season.
-Once you feel the heat has gone out of the summer and things are definitely getting wetter rather than drier then hollow tining the lawn is the best.
+August is a great time for aeration, particularly as the soil gets softer as we progress closer to autumn.
+Once you feel the heat has gone out of the summer and things are getting wetter rather than drier, then hollow tining the lawn is the best option.
 This will improve drainage, get oxygen to the roots, stimulate grass growth and reduce surface moisture desired by the moss.

-If you've got other lawn aerators they can be used as well - basically the more the merrier.
+If you’ve got other lawn aerators, they can also be used - basically, the more the merrier to get the job done!

 Raking & Scarifying

-As long as the lawn is neither bone dry nor soft then the conditions should be excellent for raking or scarifying IF IT NEEDS DOING.
-Some lawns don't need much in the way of scarifying so check for thatch first.
+As long as the lawn is neither bone dry nor soft, then the conditions should be excellent for raking or scarifying, but only IF IT NEEDS DOING.
+Some lawns don’t need much scarifying, so check for thatch first!

-Traditionally August (for Scotland), September (for southern England) and either for pretty much everyone else is the prime scarifying time.
-This may seem early to some but it is vital that conditions and growth are good so that the lawn recovers well before the winter.
-If you leave it too late the recovery stops due to the cold!
+Traditionally, August (for Scotland), September (for southern England) and either for pretty much everyone else is the prime scarifying time.
+This may seem early to some, but it is vital that conditions and growth are good so that the lawn recovers well before the winter sets in.
+If you leave it too late, the recovery stops due to the cold!

-Finally, don't forget to fertilise and over seed your lawn after raking or scarifying.
-This is an often neglected part of the renovation process leading to slow recovery with patchy lawns full of weeds and weed grasses.
+Finally, don’t forget to fertilise and over seed your lawn after raking or scarifying.
+This is an often neglected part of the renovation, leading to a slow recovery with patchy lawns full of weeds and weed grasses.
 So, use the Autumn Fertiliser and over sow with new grass seed to make your lawns sparkle.

 Repairs & Renovations

-Renovation requires water to help the grass repair and recover so only undertake renovation (scarifying, top dressing, seeding, repairs etc) if you can water if conditions are or become dry.
-Any turfing laid will require regular watering to establish.
+Renovation requires water to help the grass repair and recover.
+So, only undertake renovation (scarifying, top dressing, seeding, repairs, etc.) if you can water it afterwards.
+Watering is only advised if conditions are or are due to dry in the days that follow.
+Any turfing laid will require regular watering to establish, but rain can do this work for you if you time it well.

 Pests & Diseases

-The disease to watch out for from May through to late summer is red thread which occurs as humidity levels rise.
-With rain and therefore humidity this will become active in many lawns.
-Getting a good dose of fertiliser in is an important part of the treatment but do read the red thread section for more information.
-Hopefully this is the last month we will see it actively eating our grass and next month will give us greener lawns.
+The disease to watch out for from May through to late summer is red thread, which occurs as humidity levels rise.
+With rain and therefore humidity continuing for the early part of August, red thread will become more active in many lawns.
+Getting a good dose of fertiliser in is an important part of the treatment but do read the red thread section for more information on this.
+Using fertiliser correctly in August will hold pests away from our grass, so we will have greener, healthier lawns next month.

-In addition, if your lawn suffers from 'dry patch' or 'fairy rings' then these will become more evident as dead semi-circles or brown patches during the dryer or hotter months.
-Because these conditions literally prevent water from penetrating the soil they remain 'dead' whilst the rest of the lawn recovers and turns green when milder wetter weather arrives.
-Watering, spiking, fertiliser and a wetting agent will go a long way to relieving the problem so read the appropriate section in Pests & Diseases.
+In addition, if your lawn suffers from ‘dry patch’ or ‘fairy rings’,these will become more evident, such as dead semi-circles or brown patches during the dryer or hotter months.
+Because these conditions literally prevent water from penetrating the soil, they remain ‘dead’ whilst the rest of the lawn recovers and turns green when milder, wetter weather arrives.
+Watering, spiking, fertiliser and a wetting agent will go a long way to relieving the problem, so read the appropriate section in Pests & Diseases.

-If your lawn still retains some green colour you may also find the leaves turning a blotchy rusty yellow colour.
-This is a fungal disease which developes when lawns are under stress from heat and drought.
+If your lawn retains some green colour, you may also find the leaves turning a blotchy rusty yellow colour.
+This fungal disease develops when lawns are under stress from heat and drought.
 Plenty more info on the rust and mildew page.

 By now you should have seen some crane fly (daddy long legs) about.
-The larvae can cause some serious turf damage so have a read of the crane fly article though unfortunately there is not much you can do if you do have an infestation of grubs as there are now no chemical treatments.
+The larvae can cause some serious turf damage, so have a read of the crane fly article.
+Unfortunately, there is not much you can do if you have an infestation of grubs, as there are now no chemical treatments.

-Yellow meadow ants are also still very active, so if hills start forming in or around the lawn you'll need some ant bait stations or ant-stop granules.
-The granules are brilliant for stopping the ants in their tracks but do be careful with the concentration - more is not necessarily better!
+Yellow meadow ants are also still very active, so if hills start forming in or around the lawn you’ll need some ant bait stations or ant-stop granules.
+The granules are brilliant for stopping the ants in their tracks, but be careful with concentration - more is not necessarily better!
 The bait stations are best used as a preventative measure after using the granules.

-As the weather cools and becomes wetter, worms start to surface and produce muddy casts that cause mowing problems.
-Worms are beneficial in that they digest organic matter providing nutrients and enriching the soil.
+As the weather cools and becomes wetter, worms start to surface, producing muddy casts that cause mowing problems.
+Worms are beneficial in that they digest organic matter, provide nutrients, and enrich the soil.
 They also do some valuable aeration.
-A lawn with worms is generally far healthier than one without; therefore going around killing them to reduce casting is not a good idea.
-Fortunately the chemicals that did kill worms are no longer available.
+A lawn with worms is generally far healthier than one without; therefore, killing them to reduce casting is not a good idea.
+Fortunately, the chemicals that killed worms are no longer available!

 Rolling the lawn